Sunday

 Curly Leaf Parsley vs. Flat Leaf Parsley

 Curled or curly leafed parsley varieties are considered less flavorful and more decorative than their Italian relative.
 They both have a place in the kitchen, one as a garnish, and the other as a flavoring for soups, stews, salads, sauces, egg and potato dishes, stuffing, and vegetable medleys.
-Grow them in the same manner.
+Grow both in the same manner.
 I haven't had a problem with varieties cross-pollinating.
 If you have, please let me know.

 Propagating Parsley